monhi/Rust-inilite/README.md

 ## How to use it

 * Download the project.
-* Run cargo build to build the project.
+* Run `cargo build` to build the project.
-* Run cargo run to run the project.
+* Run `cargo run` to run the project.
-* Run cargo test to test the project.
+* Run `cargo test -- --test-threads=1` to test the project.
+In this way, tests run one after another in single thread.

 As I test it in Windows OS, I set d:\config.ini as the ini file name in main.rs file.